Ashoklathwal/Code-for-Interview/README.md

    Input:  N = 10000000000,M = 10011, i = 2, j = 6
    Output: N = 10001001100
 * Binary to String: Given a real number between 0 and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
 If   the number cannot be represented accurately in binary with at most 32 characters, print "ERROR:' [**Solution**](More%20Codes/DecimalToBinary.java)
 * Flip Bit to Win: You have an integer and you can flip exactly 'm' bit from a 0 to a 1.
 Write code to find the length of the longest     sequence of ls you could create. [**Solution**](More%20Codes/flip_0_To_1.java)
   EXAMPLE
    Input: 1775 (or: 11011101111) m = 1
    Output: 8
-* Next Number: Given a positive integer, print the next smallest and the next largest number that have the same number of 1 bits in       their binary representation.
+* Next Number: Given a positive integer, print the next smallest and the next largest number that have the same number of 1 bits in       their binary representation. [**Solution**](More%20Codes/nextLargestSmallest.java) [**Explanation**](More%20Codes/next_largest.ppt)
-* Conversion: Write a function to determine the number of bits you would need to flip to convert integer A to integer B.
-* Pairwise Swap: Write a program to swap odd and even bits in an integer with as few instructions as possible (e.g., bit 13 and bit 1     are swapped, bit 2 and bit 3 are swapped, and so on).
+* Pairwise Swap: Write a program to swap odd and even bits in an integer with as few instructions as possible (e.g., bit 13 and bit 1     are swapped, bit 2 and bit 3 are swapped, and so on). [**Explanation**](http://www.geeksforgeeks.org/swap-all-odd-and-even-bits/)
 * Draw Line: A monochrome screen is stored as a single array of bytes, allowing eight consecutive pixels to be stored in one byte.
 The     screen has width w, where w is divisible by 8 (that is, no byte will be split across rows).
 The height of the screen, of course, can     be derived from the length of the array and the width.
 Implement a function that draws a horizontal line from (xl, y) to (x2 J y) .
   The method signature should look something like: drawLine(byte[] screen, int width, int xl, int x2, int y)